Transmitly 0.3.0

 Next Steps

 We've only scratched the surface.
-Transmitly can do a LOT more to deliver more value for your entire team.
-Check out the wiki to learn more about Transmitly's concepts as well as check out our examples to help you get started quickly.
+Transmitly can do a lot more to deliver value for your team.
+Check out the Kitchen Sink sample to learn more about Transmitly concepts while we continue improving the wiki.

 Product Compatible and additional computed target framework versions.